abtion/guidelines/career-development/ladder.md

 ### Level 5

-#### Impact
+#### Impactful
-- [ ] It is recognized as a helpful consultant that consistently delivers high-value solutions for real problems.
+- [ ] Is recognized as a helpful consultant that consistently delivers high-value solutions for real problems.

 #### Simple
 - [ ] Creates architecture that enables many potential futures without knowing exactly what the future is.